pallets/jinja/docs/templates.rst

     loops or over multiple loops.

-    This is for example very useful if you want to show a list of folders and files, with the folders on top, but both in the same list with alteranting row colors.
+    This is for example very useful if you want to show a list of folders and files, with the folders on top, but both in the same list with alternating row colors.

     The following example shows how `cycler` can be used::